Essential Skills Benjy Grinberg Says Every Musician Needs To Compete Professionally

 Learn how royalties work.
 Know the difference between a publishing deal and a record deal.
 Be aware of basic contract terms so you don’t get taken advantage of later.

-Marketing is another key skill.
-You must know how to position yourself, reach your audience, and effectively promote your music.
-Great music alone isn't enough in a world flooded with new releases—you need people to hear it.
+Another crucial ability is marketing.
+You have to know how to position yourself, contact your audience, and strongly market your music.
+In a world overrun with new releases, great music by itself is insufficient; you need others to hear it.

 Communication And Collaboration

-Professional musicians listen more than they speak.
-They know how to take feedback, offer constructive input, and keep things moving forward.
-In a studio or on tour, ego can sink a project faster than anything else.
+Professional musicians listen more than they converse.
+They understand how to give sensible criticism, accept comments, and maintain progress.
+Whether in a studio or on tour, ego can derail a project quicker than anything else.

 Performance And Stage Presence